NoemiJohnson/Roots/README.md

 # Roots
-Programs written in UNIX, C++, Java, OpenGL, etc
+Programs written in UNIX, C++, Java, OpenGL,Python, etc

 -----//BEFORE RUNNING ANY OF THE PROGRAMS: